EspioGB/RVC/README.md

 ## Changelog

-- WebUI for easier conversions and downloading of voice models
+- WebUI for more easier conversions and downloading of voice models
+- Vocal only conversions
 - Support for cover generations from a local audio file
 - Option to keep intermediate files generated. e.g. Isolated vocals/instrumentals
 - Download suggested public voice models from table with search/tag filters